great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/community_resources.md

 - To submit a custom package to GX for consideration, see [CONTRIBUTING_PACKAGES](https://github.com/great-expectations/great_expectations/blob/develop/CONTRIBUTING_PACKAGES.md) in the `great_expectations` repository.
 -->

-If you're not sure where to start, or you want to learn what other contributors are doing, go to the [GX Slack community](https://greatexpectations.io/slack) and introduce yourself in the [#contributing channel](https://greatexpectationstalk.slack.com/archives/CV828B2UX).
+If you're not sure where to start, or you want to learn what other contributors are doing, check out the [community-supported tab in the GX Issues board](https://github.com/orgs/great-expectations/projects/2/views/1?pane=info) and/or check out the [GX Slack community](https://greatexpectations.io/slack) and introduce yourself in the [#contributing channel](https://greatexpectationstalk.slack.com/archives/CV828B2UX).

-If you're interested in helping out, review the [GitHub issues list](https://github.com/great-expectations/great_expectations/issues) and self-assign a help wanted issue.
-If you can't find an issue that interests you, and you want to add an improvement or change, create a new issue.
-If you're working on an existing or new issue, add a comment to introduce yourself and to let everyone know you’re working on the issue.
+If you're interested in helping out, pick out an issue with a `community-supported` label and either comment on an issue you’re interested in working on or assign it to yourself.
+If you can't find an issue that interests you, and you want to add an improvement or change, create a new issue and add a comment to introduce yourself and let everyone know you’re working on the issue.
+[Read more about the GX Issues board here](https://github.com/orgs/great-expectations/projects/2/views/3?pane=info).

 ## Connect with our community